Applying for a Postal Service Job

 General Information Services is the vendor used by USPS to conduct pre-employment screenings.
-Any email you receive from firstname.lastname@example.org is legitimate and you should respond in a timely manner.
+Any email you receive from email@example.com is legitimate and you should respond in a timely manner.
 You may also be contacted by postal personnel.
 Their email address will always end with usps.gov.

 What do I do if I’m having trouble with the website?